 A new study finds that the human microbiome might be largely sterile.

-In Science this week: mechanisms of trait adaptation in wild mice, and more.
+In Science this week: gut microbiome influences the development and function of skeletal muscle in mice, and more.

 In Nature this week: new approach allows spatial characterization of microbial species, epigenetic research poised for clinical translation, and more.